 Year 2 – 4: When I started trading real money I ran narrow screens like crazy.
 I recall having roughly 30 different screens which I ran over the weekend and 16 of them each day before the open.
 I was flooded with stocks and information.
 Around that time I started to create a sophisticated Excel spreadsheet where I gathered an incredible amount of data.
 I spent 90 min each and every morning going through eIBD, running screens and pasting data into Excel.

-This rigorous and scientific (I have a scientific education) trading routine turned out to be a monumental waste of time and effort.
-It is my biggest trading failure for sure and you can read more about this negative example in a future article.
+This rigorous and “scientific” trading routine turned out to be a monumental waste of time and effort.
+It is my biggest trading failure for sure and you can read more about it here.

 Year 5 – 6: I dropped the “almighthy” spreadsheet for good and never looked back.
-I followed only one guy online (Gil Morales) and cut off all the remaining outside noise.
-After a while it finally became clear to me that trading is not an exact science and that you can’t treat it like that.
+I started to follow only one guy online (Gil Morales) and dismissed all the remaining outside noise.
+After a while it became clear to me that you can’t treat trading like an exact science.

-The only data I collect today is statistics about my own portfolio and past trades, nothing else!
+The only data I collect today is statistics about my own portfolio and my trading history, nothing else!

 Oh yeah and I obviously collect my real time ideas and thoughts on Twitter.

 Over the years I switched from the overloaded and clunky charting package I used during my initial years to Tradingview for the charting and Finviz for the screening.
-The main reason is simply because both tools are lightweight and have outstanding syngery when it comes to speed as I need to go through hundreds of charts in rapid fashion.
-They also run on almost every computer, tablet or phone.
+The main reason is simply because both tools are lightweight and have outstanding syngery when it comes to speed.
+Speed is very important to me as I need to go through hundreds of charts in rapid fashion.
+They also run on almost every computer, or mobile device.